gabtar/aconcagua/README.md

 ### TODO:
 - [ ] Add a makefile
+- [ ] Refactor to a single Aconcagua package

 #### Move generation:
 - [ ] Try to improve make and unmake move